 The term tokenization refers to creating a digital token, specifically an NFT.
 People often use the concept to describe converting an object (physical or virtual) into a scarce digital asset on the Blockchain.

-Tokenization can facilitate the registration, traceability, ownership, and certification of virtually any type of asset; it can be stocks, real estate, debt, bonds, copyrights, art, collectibles, and even food or agricultural and livestock products.
-This blockchain-enabled capability can also enable, for example, the fractional purchase of the property.
+Tokenization can facilitate the registration, traceability, ownership, and certification of virtually any type of asset: stocks, real estate, debt, bonds, copyrights, art, collectibles, and even food or agricultural and livestock products.
+This blockchain-enabled capability can also enable, for example, fractional property purchases.

-GameFi is the abbreviation for "Game Finance."
+GameFi is the abbreviation for “Game Finance.”
 It is a concept that refers to the mixing of games and decentralized finance (DeFi).
-This development gained popularity in 2021 as video games such as Axie Infinity took the crypto-sphere storm.
+This development gained popularity in 2021 as video games like Axie Infinity took the crypto-sphere storm.

-The term is intrinsically related to DeFi, a decentralized version of Blockchain-based financial services.
+The term intrinsically relates to DeFi, a decentralized version of Blockchain-based financial services.
 GameFi encompasses various developments, such as NFTs and DAOs, to allow players to earn money while playing games or interacting with other users online.
-NFTs are a crucial ingredient in GameFi, as it makes it possible for players to maintain ownership within the game and monetize their activities within that space.
+NFTs are a crucial ingredient in GameFi, allowing players to maintain ownership of the game and monetize their activities within that space.

 Play-To-Earn is the most popular game modality currently in the Blockchain gaming sphere.
 As its term implies (“Play-To-Earn”), the model allows players to earn money while having fun, primarily through NFTs and tokens native to the gaming platforms that users can lock in or dispose of as collateral to generate performance in a process widely known as staking.
 The various items in these games are tokenized, making it easy for users to exchange and trade them in online marketplaces, thus enabling profit generation.
 Check this list for the top 50 P2E games.